X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

 ## The anatomy of a model file

-A Model which is a file structure that holds all the necessary information to draw an object.
+A Model is a file structure that holds all the necessary information to draw an object.
 It contains the position of the required vertices, as well as the normal data, color info, and if needed, the texture coordinates.
 It stores its geometrical data in Vertexbuffers and indexbuffers, which we can simply load from the file.

 But that is not all, a Model can also contain multiple parts that describe one object (or several in the case of an entire scene, such as a room).
 Imagine we would load the model for a tank model from a file.
 This file could contain: